kamilogerto2/ML-eduJS/README.md

 # ML-eduJS
-ML-eduJS is the simple library for using and understand Machine Learning Algorithms -for now decission tree and learning algorithm for them.
+ML-eduJS is the simple library for using and understand Machine Learning Algorithms - for now decission tree and learning algorithm for them.
 I would like to invite you to read the code and understand what's happening under the hood.
+It works only on server side but maybe in future I will create browser side version.

 With library you can:
 - implement own decission tree with all of the nodes and leafs